openbmc/phosphor-dbus-interfaces/yaml/xyz/openbmc_project/User/README.md

 ##### methods

 - CreateUser - To create new user to the system.
+- CreateUser2 - To create new user with password expiration to the system.
 - RenameUser - To rename existing user to new name in the system.

 ##### properties